LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 ---------------

 Pre-processing allows to initialize result buffers by implementing :meth:`libertem.udf.UDFPreprocessMixin.preprocess`.
-This method is executed after all buffers are allocated, but before the partition data is processed, with views set for the whole partition masked by the current ROI.
+This method is executed after all buffers are allocated, but before the data is processed.
+On the worker nodes it is executed with views set for the whole partition masked by the current ROI.
+On the central node it is executed with views set for the whole result masked by the ROI.
 This is particularly useful to set up :code:`dtype=object` buffers, for example ragged arrays.

 .. versionadded:: 0.3.0